-Max Mazzelli is a member of the firm’s Litigation & Trial Department and focuses on data privacy, complex commercial litigation, consumer protection, and cybersecurity.
+Max Mazzelli is a member of the firm’s Litigation & Trial Department and specializes in government and internal investigations, litigation, and counseling, with a focus on data privacy, AI, consumer protection, and cybersecurity.

-Max counsels technology clients on privacy and internet issues, in particular compliance with US state privacy laws (e.g., CCPA), FTC requirements, GDPR, TCPA, COPPA, BIPA, ECPA and wiretap issues, and CLOUD Act; behavioral advertising and social media; data collection; security incidents; and forensic investigations triggered by government requests for information.
+Max counsels technology clients on privacy and internet issues as they relate to product proposals, compliance programs, and regulatory / litigation strategy, with a particular focus on US state privacy and AI laws (e.g., CCPA, CAIA), FTC requirements, GDPR, COPPA, BIPA, ECPA and wiretap issues, behavioral advertising and social media, and security incidents.

 Max donates a substantial amount of time to pro bono work, including representing a single mother in a habitability dispute against her landlord, representing an individual unlawfully transferred by local law enforcement to federal immigration authorities, and assisting individuals seeking expungement of their prior criminal records to restore their employment prospects and to receive needed social services.